Lehrgeschwader 2: II.(Schl)./LG 2

 In March 1941 II Gruppe switched south to the forthcoming Balkans campaign, now equipped with 2 Staffeln of Bf 109s and expanded with two further Staffeln of the older Henschel Hs 123 again.

 The unit kept up a constant assault on the retreating Allied armies, supporting 12 Armee and its advance to the Corinth Canal.
 By now, inspired by the work of II./LG 2, several Jagdeschwader had their own specialist ground-attack cadres of Bf 109 fighter-bombers, including JG 77 and JG 27.
 The Gruppe were soon on the move back North for the attack on Soviet Russia in June 1941.

 Based at Praszniki in Poland near the Lithuanian border, II Gruppe, with 38 (37) Bf 109E and 22(17) Hs 123s, were tasked with attacking their share of the 60 Soviet airfields targeted on the opening day of the offensive, leading to the destruction of over 1,400 Soviet aircraft on the ground.
 Thereafter they formed part of the air support for Panzergruppe 3 advancing on the 'Central Front'.
 Featuring in the capture of Minsk in June, by the end of July the intensity of operations had led to an attrition of the Gruppe's available aircraft, culminating in just 14 combat ready aircraft.

 II Gruppe were transferred to the Northern sector around Lake Ladoga in August, and its impressive combat record again recognised by the award of Ritterkreuz des Eisernen Kreuzes to its four Staffelkaptäne; Oblts.
 Georg Dörffel, Werner Dörnbrack, Alfred Druschel and Bruno Meyer.
 By September the Gruppe was back in the battle in central Russia, participating in the battles at Bryansk and Vyazma and supporting the advance on Kalinin.
 The II Gruppe Henschel's proved their rugged worth by launching a series of 'shuttle' missions against the counter-attacking Soviet forces in October, saving their own airfield from capture and inflicting heavy losses.

 The onset of the appalling winter conditions saw operations curtailed for some time.
-Thus the II Gruppe was recalled to Werl in Germany to form the nucleus of the first ever Schlachtgeschwader (SG 1), and with Major Otto Weiß awarded the Oakleaves to the Knight's Cross.
+Thus the II.
+Gruppe was recalled to Werl in Germany to form the nucleus of the first ever Schlachtgeschwader (SG 1), and with Major Otto Weiß awarded the Oakleaves to the Knight's Cross.

 Aufklärungsstaffel

 Created on or just after the 1 October 1936 near Prenzlau.
-In April 1937, the unit was equipped with the Dornier Do 17 F. It was later merged 1.(F)/Aufkl.Gr122 in September 1937.
+In April 1937, the unit was equipped with the Dornier Do 17 F. It was later merged 1.(F)/Aufklärungsgruppe 122 in September 1937.